strash/no-one-wants-to-restart.nvim/README.md

 # No one wants to restart neovim
 Module reloading for plugin developers

+> Important!
+This plugin is not ready to use

 ## Features
 - [x] Add module to the stack
 - [x] Reload one module or all from the stack